-We anticipate that we will have the opportunity to grow our portfolio as a result of both third-party acquisition opportunities that CTO is currently reviewing and our exclusive right of first offer access to CTO's remaining portfolio of single-tenant, net leased properties and future single-tenant, net leased properties pursuant to an exclusivity and ROFO agreement with CTO.
+Our growth pipeline consists of both third-party acquisition opportunities that CTO is currently reviewing and our exclusive right of first offer access to CTO's remaining portfolio of single-tenant, net leased properties and future single-tenant, net leased properties pursuant to an exclusivity and ROFO agreement with CTO.

-Third-Party Acquisitions Under Evaluation.
+- Third-Party Pipeline.
 CTO is currently reviewing acquisition opportunities of single-tenant, net leased properties from third-parties with an estimated gross value of approximately \$ million.
 These acquisition opportunities are in various stages of underwriting and due diligence, as follows: (i) approximately \$ million in initial underwriting; (ii) approximately \$ million under a non-binding letter of intent; and (iii) approximately \$ million under contract.
-Our senior management team's underwriting process is selective and, over the past three years, CTO has reviewed approximately \$13 billion in potential property acquisition opportunities with approximately 2% of the transactions completed.

-• Acquisition Opportunities from CTO.
-Our exclusivity and ROFO agreement with CTO precludes CTO from acquiring any single-tenant, net leased properties, including the properties CTO has under contract as of the closing date of this offering, unless CTO first offers that opportunity to us and our independent directors decline to pursue the opportunity.
-The exclusivity and ROFO agreement also requires CTO, prior to seeking to sell any of CTO's single-tenant net leased properties (whether now owned or developed and owned by CTO in the future) to a third party, to first offer to us the right to purchase any such property.
-As of portfolio of income properties includes single-tenant, net leased properties located in states representing approximately square feet of leasable area and a weighted-average remaining lease term of years.
+Our senior management team's underwriting process is selective and, over the past three years, CTO has reviewed approximately \$13 billion in potential property acquisition opportunities with approximately 2% of the transactions completed. - Pipeline from CTO.
+Our exclusivity and ROFO agreement with CTO precludes CTO from acquiring single-tenant, net leased properties unless CTO first offers that investment opportunity to us and our independent directors decline to pursue the investment.
+The exclusivity and ROFO agreement also requires CTO to first offer to us the right to purchase any of its remaining single-tenant, net leased properties as well as any single-tenant, net leased properties acquired by CTO in the future prior to seeking to sell any such properties to a third party.
+As of , 2019, CTO's remaining portfolio of net leased properties includes single-tenant, net leased properties located in states representing approximately square feet of leasable area and a weighted-average remaining lease term of years.